Evangelisation, Conversion and Propaganda in the Global World of the Early Modern Period

 Publication: August 16, 2022

-Pierre-Antoine Fabre is historian of modern Catholicism and Evangelization at the Ecole des hautes études en sciences sociales (EHESS) in Paris.
+Pierre-Antoine Fabre is professor at the Ecole des hautes études en sciences sociales (EHESS) in Paris, and studies modern Catholicism and evangelization.

 Sabina Pavone is professor of early modern history and global history at the University of Macerata.